 We may rely on more than one circumstance for a particular category of personal information.

-The particular legitimate interests upon which we rely in processing your personal information include the following:
+To the extent permitted by law, the particular legitimate interests upon which we rely in processing your personal information include the following:

 For the purposes of carrying out business intake procedures: this will include using and/or obtaining information for the purposes of carrying out anti-money laundering, conflict and other business intake searches.